Skip to main content

 Energy System Analysis

-This profile focuses on the systems perspective of the sustainable energy transition, where energy technology innovation, planning, and policy are linked to sustainable development.
+The profile Energy System Analysis focuses on the systems perspective of the sustainable energy transition, where energy technology innovation, planning, and policy are linked to sustainable development.
 You will learn how to develop quantitative models for analysing energy systems as the basis for strategic investment decisions and policy in the circular economy context.
 Through qualitative analyses, the impact of policies on the transition to a sustainable society is analysed.
-Central to this profile is knowledge and skills of importance for contributing to a secure and low-carbon energy sector at the local, national, and international level – and in harmony with the Sustainable Development Goals.
+Central to this profile is the knowledge and skills necessary for contributing to a secure and low-carbon energy sector at the local, national, and international levels – and in harmony with the Sustainable Development Goals.

 Courses and teaching methods

 We offer courses by faculty staff who are also engaged in research and collaboration with the industry.
 Similarly, many courses employ professionals from the industry as guest lecturers on topics related to the practical side of the curriculum.
-Examples of external partnerships in 2020-2021 are Northvolt, Abengoa, Azelio, SaltX, Torresol, Sweco, Ellevio, Stockholm Exergi, Vattenfall, Energi & Kylanalys, Fortum, World Bank, the International Energy Agency, and Stockholm Environmental Institute.
+Examples of external partnerships in 2022-2023 are Northvolt, Abengoa, Swedish Biofuels, , Swedish Biofuels, Torresol, Sweco, Ellevio, Stockholm Exergi, Vattenfall, Energi & Kylanalys, Fortum, World Bank, the International Energy Agency and Stockholm Environmental Institute.

 KTH is a member of Unite, a network of seven top universities in seven European countries.
-Unite offers virtual exchange studies in energy technology, which will give students in the programme the opportunity to follow several online courses as a complement to the courses at KTH.
+Unite offers virtual exchange studies in energy technology, which allows students in the programme to follow several online courses as a complement to the courses at KTH.
 These courses will be included in your degree from KTH.

 Teaching methods aim at student-centred learning, hands-on work and challenge-driven education.
 This means a significant content of project-based learning activities.
 Digitally based learning activities are common, including the concept of flipped classrooms, video lectures, and computerised automatically corrected homework/quizzes/exams.